-WAKULLA COUNTY LIST OF SUPPORTED PROJECTS FOR TRIUMPH GULF COAST, INC. FUNDING Revised on December 3,2018, (Original Submitted on November 6,2017, Updated on January 8, 2018)
+WAKULLA COUNTY LIST OF SUPPORTED PROJECTS FOR TRIUMPH GULF COAST, INC. FUNDING Revised on December 3,2018,(Original Submitted on November 6,2017, Updated on January 8, 2018)

-WAKULLA COUNIY LIST OF RECOMMENDED PROJECTS FOR TRIUMPH GULF COAST, INC. FUNDING Revised on January 8, 2018, (Original Submitted on November 6, 2017)
+WAKULLA COUNIY LIST OF RECOMMENDED PROJECTS FOR TRIUMPH GULF COAST, INC. FUNDING Revised on January 8, 2018, (Original Submitted on November 6,2017)

-Organization ProjectTide/BriefDescr47don Est Board Project Priority Cost Wakulla County Board First Responder Communication System: Replace existing aging and unrepairable first responder \$2M #3 of County communication system with one that can communicate with all federal, state and local first responder Commissioners agencies as well as extending the range of communication within the County, i.e., national/state forest, metal building, etc. Our County is working with other 7-counties for potential regional project -with each County submitting their own application. dabilitating their own application.
-New Library: Construct a new, larger more centrally located library at the community center to meet the l \$3.5 M #4 growing demands for new programs and provide space for participation at current and new events.
+Organization ProjectTide/BriefDescr47don Est Board Project Priority Cost Wakulla County Board of County First Responder Communication System: Replace existing aging and unrepairable first responder communication system with one that can communicate with all federal, state and local first responder \$2M l #3 Commissioners agencies as well as extending the range of communication within the County,i.e.,national/state forest,metal building, etc. Our County is working with other 7-counties for potential regional project -with each County submitting their own application.
+New Library: Construct a new, larger more centrally located library at the community center to meet the growing demands for new programs and provide space for participation at current and new events.
 The existing library will be repurposed and used for a much-needed Fire/EMS station in the Medart area, south of Crawfordville.
-A new library also has the potential to provide virtual classes not provided elsewhere in the County and could target underprivileged populations needing workforce skills.
+A new library also has the potential to provide virtual classes not provided elsewhere in the #4 County and could target underprivileged populations needing workforce skills.
 The County owns the property.
-Funds are needed for design, permitting, construction and furnishings. \$2.0 M Medart Rec Park Improvements: Improve the parking lot, restroom and concession facilities, and sports fields of Wakulla County's only recreation park for organized outdoor youth and adult sports.
-The County \$2.0 IVI owns the Park.
+Funds are needed for design, permitting, construction and furnishings.
+Medart Rec Park Improvements: Improve the parking lot, restroom and concession facilities, and sports \$2.0 M fields of vvakulia County's only recreation park for organized outdoor youth and adult sports.
+The County owns the Park.
 Funds are needed for any design, permitting and construction.
-Realignment of County Road 61/Shell Point: The County has only two north-south bound highways from \$2.5 M Capital Circle (Leon County) to US 98 (Wakulla County): US 319 is on the eastern side of the County and US 27 is on the western side.
+Realignment of County Road 61/Shell Point: The County has only two north-south bound highways from Capital Circle (Leon County) to US 98 (Wakulla County): US 319 is on the eastern side of the County and US 27 is on the western side.
 High traffic on both of these highways is attributed mainly to travelers working in Tallahassee and living in Wakulla.
-Internal arterial roads off of these highways leading to residential areas become clogged at peak times creating extremely hazardous conditions.
+Internal arterial roads off of these highways leading to residential areas \$2.5 M become clogged at peak times creating extremely hazardous conditions.
 Additionally, these highways provide the only access to Wakulla's coast, rivers, forest, etc. creating heavy traffic conditions on weekends and holidays.
 This proposed realignment would provide a north-south bound County Road centrally located in Wakulla County and would ease congestion and increase safety conditions.
 Funds are needed for design, permitting and construction.
-Camp Indian Springs Campground Partnership: This project proposes a partnership with Department of I TBD Environment Protection (DEP), in the event they purchase the Camp Indian Springs Property.
-The County proposes seeking funds for the improvement of existing buildings on the Camp Indian Springs Campground property and the design, permitting and construction of a RV/Tent camp ground.
-New Rec Park - US 319: The County is in need of land to design, permit and construct a larger outdoor l \$20 M multi-use recreational Park on the north side of the County.
-This park has the potential to serve the region for youth and adult outdoor sports, i.e., softball tournaments, soccer tournaments, etc. Funds are needed for land acquisition, planning, design, construction and furnishings. and dogalomon, planning, doorgn, our out donor and rannonings.
+Camp Indian Springs Campground Partnership: This project proposes a partnership with Department of I Environment Protection (DEP), in the event they purchase the Camp Indian Springs Property.
+The County TBD proposes seeking funds for the improvement of existing buildings on the Camp Indian Springs Campground property and the design, permitting and construction of a RV/Tent camp ground.
+New Rec Park - US 319: The County is in need of land to design, permit and construct a larger outdoor multi-use recreational Park on the north side of the County.
+This park has the potential to serve the region for youth and adult outdoor sports, i.e., softball tournaments, soccer tournaments, etc. Funds are needed for land acquisition, planning, design, construction and furnishings.
+I \$20 M